 Although the 5-year holding period rule applies to each designated Roth account separately, the age of the rolled over account will be determined by the age of the oldest account.
 So if a designated Roth account that has been held for 5 years is rolled over to another account that was just opened, then the 5-year holding period will be satisfied for the new account.

 However, the holding period does not transfer to a Roth IRA.
 Instead, the holding period for the Roth IRA, including rollover amounts from designated Roth accounts, is determined by the tax year for which a Roth IRA was 1st opened.
 Since contributions to a Roth IRA can be made up to the tax filing deadline, the 5-year period begins on January 1 for the tax year for which contributions were made.
 Therefore, if you held a Roth IRA for at least 5 years, then the 5-year holding period is satisfied, so any rollovers from a designated Roth account into any Roth IRA will be immediately available without withdrawn earnings being subject to taxes.
 Note that, unlike designated Roth accounts, the holding period for all Roth IRAs is determined by the date in which the 1st Roth IRA was opened, so if any Roth IRA was held for at least 5 years, than any rollovers from a designated Roth account into any Roth IRA held by the same taxpayer will satisfy the 5 year holding requirement.
 Like the designated Roth account, the principal of the Roth IRA can always be withdrawn without taxes or penalties, even if the taxpayer is younger than 59½, but an unqualified withdrawal of earnings will incur a 10% penalty on the earnings.
 Unlike designated Roth accounts, any withdrawals from a Roth IRA are considered 1st from principal, or basis, then from earnings.
 So a taxpayer can withdraw all contributions to a Roth IRA at any time without penalty.
-The major advantage of rolling over designated Roth accounts to Roth IRAs is that there is no required minimum distribution (RMD).
-Even though designated Roth accounts are funded with after-tax dollars, they are still subject to the RMD for the account when the taxpayer reaches 70½.

 Pretax contributions from 401(k), 403(b), and 457(b) retirement plans can also be rolled over into a designated Roth account.
-However, taxes will have to be paid on the rolled over amounts.
+However, taxes must be paid on the rolled over amounts.
 Amounts held in a traditional IRA, SEP-IRA, or a SIMPLE IRA cannot be directly rolled over into a designated Roth account, but they can be rolled over into 401(k) type plans as a pretax rollover, then rolled over into the designated Roth account.
 Moreover, a SIMPLE IRA cannot be rolled over into any other type of retirement plan, except another SIMPLE IRA, until the SIMPLE IRA has been opened for at least 2 years.